muratcankilic96/topos/Docs/README.md

 This is just one single example, and it depends upon your creativity on what kind of structures you can build.
 I also appreciate your contributions, of course!

 I have created this HTML documentation using Doxygen for applications of specific mathematical objects.
+If you want to feel scientific I also have PDF.